Since 2023, BristolMyersSquibb, the Y company and cynkra have teamed up to develop a novel no-code solution for R.

 create our new block function with 3 fields inside a list.
 Since the

-expected values are numbers, we leverage the new_numeric_field
+expected values are numbers, we leverage the new_numeric_field.

 Parameters are only explicitly shown for the first field: